platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 ```

 The `env:` prefix makes that variable appear as its own Unix environment variable available by Composer during the build process.
-The optional `--no-visible-runtime` flag means the variable is only defined during the build hook, which offers slightly better security.
+The optional `--visible-runtime false` and `--visible-build true` flags mean the variable is only defined during the build hook,
+which offers slightly better security.

 Note: The authentication credentials may be cached in your project's build container.
 Make sure you clear the Composer cache after changing credentials by running the following [CLI command](../../administration/cli/_index.md):